braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/macOS/initial_sdk_setup.md

 Braze supports push notifications and location features when running on Mac Catalyst.
 To integrate push in your Catalyst app, follow the [iOS SDK instructions here][4].
 For enabling automatic location collection, follow the [setup instructions here][5].

-Please note that Push Stories and Geofences are not supported on MacOS.
+Please note that Push Stories, Rich Push, and Geofences are not supported on MacOS.

 [1]:https://github.com/Appboy/appboy-ios-sdk/releases/tag/3.32.0
 [2]:https://developer.apple.com/mac-catalyst/